hospitaljobsin/hospitaljobsin/README.md

 - users can add passkeys
 - users can log out all other sessions
 - users can delete their accounts

-edit register workflow
-- allow users to register using passkeys/ passwords

-edit login workflow
-- add sign in with passkey button

 # Hospital Job Management Platform